 The Department of Radiation Oncology at the University of Florida has an exceptionally comprehensive radiation treatment program.
 The radiation oncologists coordinate patient care with their subspecialty counterparts in Surgical Oncology, Medical and Pediatric Oncology, Pathology and Diagnostic Radiology.
 We provide state-of-the-art equipment, facilities, and services, including social work support, physical therapy, speech therapy, nutrition counseling and American Cancer Society Hope Lodge accommodations.

-The University of Florida Proton Therapy Institute is the first treatment center in the Southeast U.S. to offer proton therapy.
+The UF Health Proton Therapy Institute is the first treatment center in the Southeast U.S. to offer proton therapy.
 Florida residents, as well as patients from the region, the country and the world, have access to a new cancer treatment option delivered in a supportive, healing environment.

 The Small Animal Hospital offers medical and surgical care for dogs, cats, birds and exotic pets.
 Sophisticated diagnostic imaging capabilities, modern surgical suites, an intensive care unit and a spectrum of cutting edge technologies assist our clinicians in the diagnosis and treatment of difficult and complex diseases in your pet.
 Our veterinarians are among the best in the world, and most importantly, they hold your pet’s well-being as their top priority.

 It’s a tough place—that gap between being a kid and being an adult.
 You are trying to figure out who you are, why you are here, and what you will be.
 Sounds pretty complicated, right?
 Okay, now throw in a serious medical condition and try to make sense of your life.
 Everything starts to look a little different.
 Tests, football games, jobs, social plans, everything gets disrupted when your health starts acting up.
 When hospital stays get in the way of your life, Streetlight is there.